 You probably understand that sugar and candy raise blood sugars, but what about whole grain bread?
 Porridge?
 Brown rice?
 Oats?

 And fruit is a wonderful alternative to candy, but always count the sugars as part of your daily allowance.
-Whole fruit, especially high sugar fruit such as tropical fruit, grapes and bananas will all raise blood sugars and leave you craving for more.
+Whole fruit, especially high sugar fruit such as tropical fruit, grapes, and bananas will all raise blood sugars and leave you craving for more.

 The humble breakfast is more like sweet sugary desserts.
-When you see how much a bowl of cocoa pops, cornflakes, or porridge will raise your blood glucose, you may want some healthier sugar-free and low-carb breakfast recipe instead.
+When you see how much a bowl of cocoa pops, cornflakes, or porridge will raise your blood glucose, you may want some healthier sugar-free and low-carb breakfast recipes instead.